LincolnSteinLab/oncoGAN/README.md

 1. The directory with OncoGAN models downloaded previously
 2. **hg19 fasta** reference genome without the *chr* prefix

-The output is a VCF file per donor.
+The output is a VCF file (mutations), two TSV files (CNAs and SVs) and a PNG (CNA+SV plot) per donor.
 Since the PCAWG dataset used for training refers to the hg19 version of the genome, the new mutations are also aligned to that version.
 The integrated `LiftOver` version can be used to swicht to hg38.

 ```bash
 # Docker command